AdamIlnicki24/AdamIlnicki24/README.md

   - **Admins:** Can ban users (which prevents them from commenting and recommending), delete inappropriate comments, add new players, and manage suggestions.

 - **Managed Relational Database**
-  Player data, user submissions, comments, and recommendations are stored in a hosted SQL database.
+  Player data, user submissions, comments, and recommendations are stored in a hosted MySQL database.

 - **Secure Authentication**
   Users' passwords are handled by Firebase Authentication - they are not stored directly in our database.